flatterline/flatterline.com/_posts/2012-01-24-entrepreneurship-series-interview-with-Brian-Webster.md

 author: Ralph Miller
 excerpt:
-  In the second of our Entrepreneurship Series blog posts, we interview Brian Webster of Fat Cat Software, who's
+  In the second of our Entrepreneurship Series blog posts, we interview Brian Webster of Fat Cat Software.
 image:
   url: /images/brian-webster.jpg
   title: Brian Webster